 Users can now access one of the most comprehensive, multidisciplinary collections of materials property data—more than 290,000 materials—across the research sciences.
 Learn more about SpringerMaterials and other solutions powered by Stardog.

-Elsevier’s publishing business was founded in 1880 and became a leader in scientific research.
-Recognizing that pharmaceutical R&D organizations were increasingly turning to analytics to aid in drug development, Elsevier launched the Entellect platform.
-Entellect is designed to maximize the value of available research data.
-Elsevier recognized that value lay in combining not only their own content, but also customers’ proprietary data as well as third-party sources.
+Recognizing that pharmaceutical R&D organizations were increasingly turning to analytics to aid in drug development, a scientific research company launched a new data platform.
+The platform is designed to maximize the value of available research data.
+The company recognized that value lay in combining not only their own content, but also customers’ proprietary data, as well as third-party sources.

-“We designed Entellect to handle the sorts of data challenges that life sciences companies encounter – from handling huge volumes of existing data stored in individual Electronic Lab Notebooks, to finding the desired piece of information in scientific literature.” — Cameron Ross, managing director for life science solutions at Elsevier
+“We designed (the platform) to handle the sorts of data challenges that life sciences companies encounter – from handling huge volumes of existing data stored in individual Electronic Lab Notebooks, to finding the desired piece of information in scientific literature.” — Managing director for life science solutions

-Entellect unifies data from various silos and enriches data with all relevant context.
+The platform unifies data from various silos and enriches data with all relevant context.
 A Knowledge Graph accesses data remotely using virtualization, allowing disparate sources to be easily accessed and kept up to date.
-Learn more about the Entellect platform.

-Entellect’s platform unifies and enriches data from across silos.
-The expressive Knowledge Graph “ensure[s] best-in-class accuracy and relevance of searches.”
+The platform unifies and enriches data from across silos.
+The expressive Knowledge Graph “ensures best-in-class accuracy and relevance of searches.”